luminus-framework/luminus-template/README.md

 * `+reagent` adds [ClojureScript][cljs] support with [Reagent](https://reagent-project.github.io/) to the project along with an example
 * `+re-frame` adds [ClojureScript][cljs] support with [re-frame](https://github.com/Day8/re-frame) to the project along with an example
 * `+kee-frame` added [kee-frame](https://github.com/ingesolvoll/kee-frame) to the project
+* `+shadow-cljs` adds [shadow-cljs](https://github.com/thheller/shadow-cljs) support to the project, replacing the default cljsbuild and figwheel setup.

 ### misc